WesleyWong420/OPSEC-Tradecraft/SmartKaren/README.md

 ## KarenLdr
 KarenLdr is a compact Process Injector with various evasion techniques such as AMSI bypass and ETW patching built-in to it.
 To evade static signature, KarenLdr leverages low level NT*API calls (with the exception of AMSI & ETW patching) and a modified version of D/Invoke library.

+At it's core, KarenLdr leverages a combination of `NtMapViewSection` and `NtQueueApcThread` to steer away from the classic process injection method of `VirtualAlloc`, `VirtualProtect` and `CreateThread` that are heavily signatured.
+To achieve this, the remote process is spawned under a suspended state by tampering the Process Creation Flag with `CREATE_SUSPENDED`.

 At runtime, a fresh copy of `ntdll.dll` is loaded into the process.
 The original ntdll.dll that was hooked by EDR is left untouched.
 All NT*API are then exported and called from the clean copy of ntdll.dll instead.
 This EDR evasion method is especially effective because the integrity of EDR hooks are not tampered with.
 Alternatively, direct syscalls can also be enabled by specifying the `--syscall` flag.

 Additionally, it also supports Parent Process ID (PPID) Spoofing, allowing the sacrificial process to spawn under an arbitrary process using it's PID.
 If the target -t, --target is not specified, it will perform self-injection instead.
-At the end of execution, the executable file will be wipped from disk automatically.
+At the end of execution, the executable file will be wipped from disk automatically to erase traces.

 **Future Enhancement:** Indirect Syscalls & Threadless Injection
 ```